 (a) When a member of an association established without capital stock has paid his or her membership fee in full, he or she shall receive a certificate of membership.
 An association shall have power to issue one or more classes of stock, or one or more series of stock within any class thereof, any or all of which classes may be of stock with par value or stock without par value, with such voting powers, full or limited, or without voting powers and in such series, and with such designations, preferences and relative, participating, optional or other special rights, and qualifications, limitations or restrictions thereof, as shall be stated and expressed in the articles of incorporation, or in any amendment thereto, or in the resolution or resolutions providing for the issue of such stock adopted by the board of directors pursuant to authority expressly vested in it by the provisions of the articles of incorporation or of any amendment thereto.

-No association shall issue stock to a member until it has been fully paid for.
+(b) No association shall issue stock to a member until it has been fully paid for.
 The promissory notes of the members may be accepted by the association as full or partial payment.
 The association shall hold the stock as security for the payment of the note; but such retention as security shall not affect the member's right to vote.

-Other kinds and classes of stock may be issued in compliance with the provisions of the articles of incorporation, the terms of the bylaws, or special resolutions of the board of directors.
+(f) Other kinds and classes of stock may be issued in compliance with the provisions of the articles of incorporation, the terms of the bylaws, or special resolutions of the board of directors.

-The association may, at any time, as specified in the bylaws, except when the debts of the association exceed fifty percent of the assets thereof, buy in or purchase its common stock at the book value thereof, as conclusively determined by the board of directors, and pay for it in cash within one year thereafter.
+(g) The association may, at any time, as specified in the bylaws, except when the debts of the association exceed fifty percent of the assets thereof, buy in or purchase its common stock at the book value thereof, as conclusively determined by the board of directors, and pay for it in cash within one year thereafter.

-Note: WV Code updated with legislation passed through the 2013 1st Special Session
+Note: WV Code updated with legislation passed through the 2016 Regular Session

-The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
+The West Virginia Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.